 Increased connectivity between the Old Courthouse and the Gateway Arch is a goal included within the guidelines for the design competition.
-Proposals for increased connectivity may include any combination of a single elevated deck, multiple bridges, and improved at-grade pedestrian crossings across Memorial Drive.
+Proposals for increased connectivity may include any combination of a single elevated deck, multiple bridges, improved at-grade pedestrian crossings across Memorial Drive, and a one- or three-block closure of Memorial Drive.
 If completed in accordance with the Saarinen-Kiley concept, these elements may result in long-term minor to moderate beneficial impacts on spatial organization and circulation at the Memorial.